Part-time or Full-time Professional Nanny:

 - Driving children to school, activities or appointments

-- Arranging for play dates or trips to the park, zoo, library or museums
+- Arranging for play dates or trips to the park, zoo, library, museums or other outings.

-Household Duties – The nanny provides any child-related household duties, including:
+- It is standard for the nanny to provide any child-related household duties, including:

-- Cleaning and organizing their rooms, play areas, toys
+- Cleaning and organizing their rooms, play areas, and toys.

 - Laundry, organizing clothing, seasonal changes

-Nannies sometimes take on additional household duties, although the children are always the priority and these additional duties need to be realistic, clearly communicated, and compensated.
+Nannies can take on additional household duties, although the children are always the priority and these additional duties need to be realistic, clearly communicated, and compensated.

 - Family meal preparation